kenohori/cgal-polygon-repair-docs/README.md

 ## 2. Work completed

-### 2.1 Multipolygon support
+### 2.1 Multipolygons

 CGAL already contains concepts and classes that are meant to deal with polygons and polygons with holes in the Polygon package.
 However, polygon repair methods will often have to split polygons to generate valid output, resulting in multipolygons.

 A `MultiPolygonWithHoles_2` concept and its implementation into a `Multipolygon_with_holes_2` have thus been added to the Polygon package.
 These follow the logic of existing concepts and classes in the Polygon package for polygons and polygons with holes, such as their available iterators and output to `ostream`.
+Additionally, support `Multipolygon_with_holes_2` for has been added to CGAL's WKT reader/writer and a function to draw multipolygons using `CGAL::draw` was created.

-### 2.2 Special triangulation class
+### 2.2 Triangulation classes

+A custom class `Triangulation_with_odd_even_constraints_2` has been created to implement odd-even counting on overlapping constraints.
+Using the method `odd_even_insert_constraint` implemented in this class, it is possible to add constraints to a constrained triangulation in a way that only the parts of the input constraints that overlap an odd number of times are kept, whereas the ones that overlap an even number of times are erased.

+In addition, a simple class to store the label and repair states (part of the repair algorithm) has been written.
+These are stored in each face.

 ### 2.3 Polygon repair method using the odd-even heuristic

+The main part of the repair method is in the `Polygon_repair` class.
+Mainly, this involves:
+* adding the edges of the input polygons to the triangulation (using the odd-even in the new triangulation class), including some pre-processing to remove identical edges that are present an even number of times in the input, which serves to optimise the code;
+* labelling each triangle by applying the odd-even rule, resulting in an exterior labelled as -1, polygon interiors with positive labels, and holes with negative labels;
+* reconstructing multipolygons from sets of adjoining triangles by creating rings for outer boundaries and holes, assembling them into polygons with holes, then into a single multipolygon.

 ### 2.4 Tests

+The method was tested in four different ways:
+1. using the WKT reader to compare the results of repairing unit tests that represent a range of problematic configurations, which are tested against WKT files that are known to be valid;
+2. using a small validator built for this project, which tests the simplicity of boundaries, correct nesting of boundaries/holes in each polygon, connectivity of interior of polygons, and no overlaps or connectivity between polygons of a multipolygon;
+3. performance tests using large invalid polygons identified from the previous development of prepair;
+4. robustness tests using a large library of clipart files, which were processed correctly without any crashes.

-### 2.5 Documentation
+### 2.5 Documentation and examples

+Together with the implementation, documentation for the method was provided in the form of the User and Reference manuals for the [Polygon repair package](https://kenohori.github.io/cgal-polygon-repair-docs/Polygon_repair/index.html).
+The parts related to the multipolygon support are instead in the [Polygon package](https://kenohori.github.io/cgal-polygon-repair-docs/Polygon/index.html).
+The manuals include all classes and functions meant to be used by general CGAL users, as well as a few simple examples:
+* Constructing, traversing and drawing multipolygons (`multipolygon.cpp` and `draw_multipolygon_with_holes.cpp`)
+* Using the simple public API to repair (multi)polygons (`repair_polygon_2.cpp`).

+And some more complex pieces of code (in the `test` folder of `Polygon_repair`), which show how to use more advanced functionality that is currently not documented in the manuals:
+* Drawing unit test polygons (`draw_test_polygons.cpp`),
+* Repairing using exact kernels (`exact_test.cpp`),
+* Running unit tests (`repair_polygon_2_test.cpp`),
+* Validating all WKT files in a folder (`validate_wkt.cpp`),
+* Repairing a file step by step and exporting the triangulation (`write_labeled_triangulation.cpp`),
+* Exporting repaired polygons as GeoJSON (`write_repaired_polygons.cpp`).

 ## 3. Prospective development

-The
+The goals of the project have been met, but there are several directions in which future development could be taken.

-Only one repair heuristic (odd-even) has been implemented so far.
+Concerning the method, although the code is prepared to support multiple repair heuristics neatly, only one repair heuristic (odd-even) has been implemented so far.
+Implementing others, such as a set difference and winding number would make the method applicable to more situations.

-Functions in polygon package
+The labelling and the reconstruction approaches implemented in this project differ from those in prepair and in theory should be faster since they don't rely on slower data structures.
+However, within the timeframe of the GSoC, the code has not been optimised to the same extent as in prepair and comparisons have not been made.

+Finally, it is worth noting that there are functions in the Polygon package that currently only work on polygons, not in polygons with holes or multipolygons.
+Extending these functions to work on polygons with holes and multipolygons would make this package much more intuitive and consistent.

 ## 4. Challenges and accomplishments

+The most challenging part of the GSoC was the implementation of the new labelling and reconstruction approaches, since these were devised for the project and not just re-implementations of the logic available in the paper or in prepair.